khalidx/resource-x/README.md

 1) Build your domain objects as JSON Schemas, all in the same Markdown document.
 Alternatively, run `rx init` to get a [ready-to-use document](./sample.md) with two sample schemas.

-2) When you run `rx generate`, you'll get a full CRUD (create-read-update-delete) Swagger specification for your API.
+2) When you run `rx generate sample.md`, you'll get a full CRUD (create-read-update-delete) Swagger specification for your API.

-3) You can then deploy your specification to AWS API Gateway, complete with request validation and mock responses, with a single `rx deploy` command.
+3) You can then deploy your specification to AWS API Gateway, complete with request validation and mock responses, with a single `rx deploy sample.md` command.

+How easy was that?

+## Features

+- Domain modeling with simple schema objects
+- Markdown support for easy writing, easy sharing, and good documentation
+- Generate a full CRUD Swagger REST API with a single command
+- Deploy a fully mocked API to AWS API gateway with a single command
+- Request validation based on your schema objects
+- CLI application works on Windows, Mac, and Linux, and everywhere node is supported
+- Open source + free forever, with excellent [support](#Support)

 ## Installation